DIAGNijmegen/CHIMERA/common/src/features/pathology/README.md

 ## Integration with Inference Pipelines

-The `common/src/features/pathology/` module is a critical dependency for the main inference scripts across different tasks.
-For instance, in `task1_baseline/prediction_model/Aggregators/inference/inference.py`, the `run_complete_pipeline` function explicitly calls `common.src.features.pathology.main.run_pathology_vision_task`.
+The `common/src/features/pathology/` module is a critical dependency for the main inference scripts across all tasks.
+The main inference script for each task (e.g., in `task1_baseline`, `task2-baseline`, etc.) calls this module to process the WSI data.

 Here's how it typically integrates:

-1.  **Initialization:** An instance of a pathology feature extractor (e.g., `UNI` from `models.py`) is initialized within the main inference script.
+1.  **Initialization:** An instance of the `UNI` pathology feature extractor from `models.py` is initialized within the main inference script.
 2.  **Feature Extraction Loop:** For each WSI requiring processing, the `run_pathology_vision_task` function is invoked.
 This function takes the WSI path, its corresponding tissue mask path, and the initialized feature extractor model as input.
 3.  **Output:** The `run_pathology_vision_task` function generates a `.pt` file containing the extracted features for the WSI.
-These features are then collected and used by the downstream prediction model (e.g., the ABMIL model in `task1_baseline`).
+These features are then collected and used by the downstream prediction model for the specific task. (e.g., the ABMIL model in `task1_baseline`).

-This modular design ensures that the complex process of pathology WSI feature extraction is encapsulated and reusable across various tasks (e.g., `task2-baseline`, `task3-baseline`), promoting consistency and maintainability.
+This modular design ensures that the complex process of pathology WSI feature extraction is encapsulated and reusable across all CHIMERA tasks, promoting consistency and maintainability.

 ## Input Data